 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On February 6 we read the Letter of James 1: 1-18.
-The writer is traditionally identified as James, the "brother" or relative of the Lord, who was the first Bishop of Jerusalem.
+The writer of the Epistle or Letter of James is traditionally identified as James, the "brother" or relative of the Lord, who was the first Bishop of Jerusalem.

-James addresses his words to "the twelve tribes in the Dispersion."
+James 1: 1-18 he addresses his words to "the twelve tribes in the Dispersion."
 This phrase might appear to refer specifically to the people of Israel, the Jews who are "dispersed" and living in various areas of the world.

 But James describes himself as a "servant of God and of the Lord Jesus Christ."
 So the phrase he uses is really a description of the Church, which is the new Israel, dispersed in a pagan society.
 Christians are pilgrims and sojourners, whose true home is not in this world.
 The First Letter of Peter similarly addresses members of the Church as "the exiles of the Dispersion" (I:1.1)